Women in government: Sexism within political parties

 (Marois' issue) does reflect what has been going on for some time now: women in positions of authority have problems in terms of the way they manage authority [...]
 The problem isn't them, it's the men under them who resent taking direction from strong women.
 And the backroom dirty dialogue can come into the public eye.

-Within Quebec itself, Don McPherson pointed out that Pinard himself has enjoyed greater electoral success with Pauline Marois as party leader than under a previous male party leader, when Pinard failed to be elected in his riding.
+Within Quebec itself, Don McPherson pointed out that Pinard himself has enjoyed greater electoral success with Marois as party leader than under a previous male party leader, when Pinard failed to be elected in his riding.
 Demographically, Pinard's electoral riding is rural, with "relatively older, less-well educated voters".